 Safety Tips For Your Bicep Workouts

-A crucial tip to remember is to avoid overloading your biceps too much because the muscle is prone to detachment.
+A crucial tip to remember is to avoid overloading your biceps too much because the muscle is prone to detachment, especially as you hit middle age.
 The result can be a painful injury that takes a long time to heal.

 Programming Ideas For Your Bicep Training